Islamic modernism: Spread

 Eventually the modernist intellectuals formed a secret society known as Ittıfak-ı Hamiyet (Patriotic Alliance) in 1865; which advocated political liberalism and modern constitutionalist ideals of popular sovereignty through religious discourse.
 During this era, numerous intellectuals and social activists like Muhammad Iqbal (1877–1938 C.E.) and Egyptian Nahda figure Rifa'a al-Tahtawi (1801–1873). introduced Western ideological themes and ethical notions into local Muslim communities and religious seminaries.

 India

 Away from the Ottoman Empire in British India Syed Ahmad Khan (1817–1898) was "the first of the modernist thinkers to have a substantial impact upon the Muslim world at large.
 He founded the Muhammadan Anglo-Oriental College at Aligarh with the intent of producing "an educated elite of Muslims able to compete successfully with Hindus for jobs in the Indian administration".
 The college provided both training in the "European arts and sciences" and "traditional Islamic studies".
 He sought to "reconcile the contradictions between Islam as traditionally understood and the modern sciences he so much admired."

+Iran

+In Iran, Islamic modernism developed as a strand of religious reformist thought in the late 19th and early 20th centuries through attempts to reconcile Islamic principles with constitutional government.
+In the late 19th century, Yousuf Khan Mostashar al-Dowleh drew on the Qur'an and Hadith to argue for the compatibility of Islam with equality, liberty, and important provisions of the French constitution.
+During the Constitutional Revolution of 1905–1911, Islamic modernist and reformist figures observed the compatibility of Islam with constitutionalism, with Muhammad Hussain Naini and Muhammad Kazim Khurasani supporting political innovations including representative government, elections, and parliament.
+In the 20th century, Iranian Islamic reformism was further developed by figures such as Mehdi Bazargan, Ali Shariati, Morteza Motahhari, and Mahmoud Taleghani, who pursued new interpretations of Islam in response to modern political and social conditions.